sjltaylor/object.js/README.markdown

 ## Motivation

+This library provides functionality to support the composition of objects in a javascript-idiosyncratic style, giving us the conveniences that a class system provides while **not trying to approximate a class system**.

 Object.js __encourages composition over inheritance__.

-Javascript doesn't have a class system.

-The purpose of Object.js is **not** try to provide an approximated class system for javascript.
-Instead it provides functionality to support the composition of objects and prototypes in an javascript-idiosyncratic style, giving us the conveniences that a class system would provide.

 ## Features

-* Mix modules into an object or prototype
+* Mixins
-* Override the behaviour of an existing object
+* Override functions of an existing object
 * Easily specify defaults for an options argument
 * Iterate over object key-value pairs
-* mask an objects members
+* Slice an objects members
-* copy objects recursively or partially
+* Copy objects
-* easily wrap and delegate to another object
+* Wrap and delegate to another object
 * Extensible: `object(obj).yourFunctionHere()`